 We thank you for you patience during this transition phase.

-The Austin Health OFR are also active members in a number of collaborative networks, including:
+The Office for Research represents Austin Health as active members in a number of collaborative networks, including:

 To assist with dertemining the risk associated with your research project, please refer the defintions document found here.

 To assist with deciphering which risk category your research project comes under, please utilise the REx Submission Pathway Checklist found here.